YuukanOO/uniformcss.com/docs/introduction/overview.md

 ### 8. Designed to be Lightweight

 Uniform is much smaller compared to other utility-first CSS frameworks whilst still supporting all the properties you need.
 Uniform only activates responsiveness and pseudo variants for properties that make sense.

+---

+## Browser Support

+Out of the box, Uniform CSS looks and performs great on all the latest version of modern browsers.
+Uniform CSS is tested and built to support the latest stable version of **Chrome**, **Firefox**, **Edge**, and **Safari**.
+Uniform CSS does not support any version of IE, including IE 11.